Candy (1968 film): Box office

+Critical response

 Reviews were generally positive with a few misgivings.
-In a review representative of most professional reviewers at the time, Roger Ebert found it "a lot better than you might expect" but missed the "anarchy, the abandon, of Terry Southern's novel".
+In a review representative of most professional reviewers at the time, Roger Ebert of the Chicago Sun-Times found it "a lot better than you might expect", but missed the "anarchy, the abandon, of Terry Southern's novel".

 Renata Adler of The New York Times decried "its relentless, crawling, bloody lack of talent".

-John Simon wrote, "If you know someone you want to start the new year as nauseated as possible, send him to see Candy."
+John Simon of New York magazine wrote, "If you know someone you want to start the new year as nauseated as possible, send him to see Candy."

+Pauline Kael wrote that the film, "keeps getting worse than seems possible... a shambles of a sex spoof, and though it sticks fairly closely to the book, which was an erotic satire, it isn’t erotic."

+FilmInk called Coburn "one of the best things about the movie."